1. AM, Papo Gordon, Valencia CF

 Bailey is a strong athlete who moves well in space and shows comfort and anticipation on the ball.
 Additional height and strength as he matures could help him maximize those tools.

-13. DM/CB, Caleb Chabala, Philadelphia Union
+13. CB/DM, Caleb Chabala, Philadelphia Union

 Chabala is a long, left-footed defender with quick feet, leadership qualities, and an aggressive defensive mindset.
 Improving his passing range and overall tidiness in possession will be important next steps.